 “Generative AI refers to all artificial intelligence techniques used to produce content via algorithms and big data, usually in the form of text, sound, video, or image files.
 Generative artificial intelligence can lead to plagiarism or misinformation, particularly when data has been deepfaked.
 More broadly, chatbots are types of generative artificial intelligence.”

-The term ‘generative’ refers to the ability of AI to automatically create information from large volumes of existing data on which it has been trained.
-AI does not simply copy and paste what it has analyzed—it imitates, improves, and creates an entirely new result based on a statistical recomposition of the patterns and structures it has identified during its learning process.
-These results, known as content, can be text, images, music, or computer code.”
+“The term ‘generative’ refers to AI’s capacity to automatically create information based on large volumes of data on which it has been trained.
+AI does not simply copy and paste what it has analyzed; rather, it imitates, refines, and produces entirely new outputs, generated through a statistical recomposition of patterns and structures identified during training.
+These outputs, commonly referred to as content, may take the form of text, images, music, or computer code.”

 Differentiating between AI and GAI